Georg von Arco: Philosophical and ideological activities

 While Slaby continued working in the university, Arco pursued philosophical activities.
 He associated himself with the Monist movement and the Berlin Circle for Empirical Philosophy, as well as the pacifist movement during the First World War as a founding member and chairman of the Bund Neues Vaterland.
 He belonged to the German Monist League, whose chairman he was from 1921 to 1922.
 In 1923 he was joint founder of the Society of Friends of New Russia, because of which he celebrated his 60th birthday in Moscow, which was unusual for someone in his position.

 He was an advisory member of the Abraham Lincoln Foundation, a German branch of the Rockefeller Foundation.

 Death and afterwards

 After his death, Arco was accorded the honour of a civic funeral by Berlin.
-The tended grave is in the Südwestkirchhof Stahnsdorf, a large cemetery southwest of Berlin.
+The tended grave is at the Stahnsdorf South-Western Cemetery, a large cemetery southwest of Berlin.
 The Berlin Senate had a memorial plaque erected at Albrechtstrasse 49/50 in the Mariendorf area of Tempelhof.
 In Charlottenburg, Havelstrasse was renamed Arcostrasse in 1950, in memory of this pioneer of radio engineering.
 Also in Nauen, where Telefunken has had a working transmission station since the beginning of the 20th century, there is another road named after him.

 The town of Arco, Idaho, was named after him in 1903.
 In 1955 this small town in eastern Idaho became the first community in the world ever to be lit by electricity generated by nuclear power.